 Windows Server 2008, formerly code-named Longhorn, is finally out in the wild.
 The new version delivers enhancements in virtualization, manageability, and security that will entice firms to the new edition — but Microsoft's server virtualization solution, Hyper-V (code-named Viridian), is undoubtedly the most important enhancement.
 Windows Server 2008 retains a similar licensing structure to Windows Server 2003, but trends in virtualization and consolidation will have a significant impact on which licenses you purchase.

-Tags: Application Strategy & Selection, IT Infrastructure & Operations, License Management, Packaged Applications, Server Consolidation, Server Operating Systems, Server Virtualization, Sourcing & Procurement, Sourcing Strategy & Execution, Systems Management, Technology Pricing & Licensing
+Tags: Application Strategy & Selection, IT Infrastructure & Operations, Packaged Solutions, Server Consolidation, Server Operating Systems, Server Virtualization, Software Asset Management, Sourcing & Procurement, Sourcing Strategy & Execution, Systems Management, Technology Pricing & Licensing